-- Abuse; (a)
+- (a) Abuse;

-- (b) Bullying:
+- (b) Bullying;

 - (c) Harassment;

 - (d) Sexual Misconduct;

 - (e) Discrimination;

 - (f) Victimisation; or

-- Vilification. (g)
+- (g) Vilification.

-Appendix A sets out examples of what may constitute Prohibited Conduct under this Policy.
+0 sets out examples of what may constitute Prohibited Conduct under this Policy.

-Reporting and Complaints 5.
+5. Reporting and Complaints

-- Reports or Complaints of alleged Prohibited Conduct under this Policy should only be submitted to SIA (a) where the alleged behaviour relates to Discrimination.
+- (a) Reports or Complaints of alleged Prohibited Conduct under this Policy should only be submitted to SIA where the alleged behaviour relates to Discrimination.
 All other allegations of Prohibited Conduct under this Policy should be submitted to SA via email to integrity@skateaustralia.org.au. - (b) Allegations of Prohibited Conduct under this Policy will be managed in accordance with the SA Complaints, Disputes and Discipline Policy. - (c) Any behaviour that may constitute a criminal offence should be reported to the relevant state/territory law enforcement agency.